 A Kerala houseboat lies docked on the upper floor of Phoenix market-city.
-Tanya Fonseca strolls in and leaves an hour later with a whole new appreciation for South Indian food.
+Tanya Siqueira strolls in and leaves an hour later with a whole new appreciation for South Indian food.

 Idli, wada, dosa, rasam, sambhar and chutney pretty much sums up most people’s go to South Indian food list.
 Flipping through the Zambar menu, you almost wonder where it has all disappeared.
 The extensive menu has a selection of South Indian favourites and a few dishes that are indigenous only to the local families in the South.

 We happily took our seats at a table in the elephantine house boat at one end of the restaurant.
 The wooden furniture, the azure blue wall at one end of the restaurant, similarly coloured napkins folded like little boats and leaf green ceramic platters that resemble banana leaves are refreshingly novel.
 You can almost imagine the ebb and flow of the river beneath you as you ask your happy fisherman/attendant what he’s hauled in for the day.